drunomics/automatic-backups/README.md

 7. Clean-up of old backups:
    1. AWS S3: When the script is uploading the db backups on S3 it is also marking them with a certain tag.
 Dbs from the first day of the month are marked "archive" while all the other ones are marked "rolling".
 Based on this a lifecycle can be setup on AWS to clean-up old files.
    Instructions on how to create on are here: https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html.
    The rule that needs to be added should target objects with tag sqldump and value rolling.
 Set an expiration limit and all the rolling tagged objects will get deleted.
    This won't apply for files directories.
 They are not tagged and they will get deleted if passed the expiration date.
    2. SFTP: By default dbs will be help for 180 days unless env:SFTP_DAYS_EXP is set to another value.
 After this expiration date only the files created on first day of the month will be kept.
 Public file won't expire because there will be just one backup for month.
 8. Ecryption/Decryption
    1. By default, db backups are not encrypted before they are uploaded to the 3rd party storage.
 In order to enable encryption add variable env:ENABLE_ENCRYPTION with value 1.
 In order to decrypt it, access to the platform.sh server is needed in order to get the secret password that was used to encrypt the file.
    2. For decryption: copy a backup file from the server with "scp -r ${SFTP_USERNAME}@${SFTP_SERVER}:~/${SFTP_DIRECTORY}/drush-backups/* ./drush-backups", then decrypt the file using "openssl enc -"$ENCRYPTION_ALG" -d -in drush-backups/app/$SITE/2022-m07-d27/{db_name}_20220727_135638-enc.sql.gz -out drush-backups/{db_name}_20220727_135638.sql.gz -pass pass:"$SECRET_ENC_PASS""(adapt file names by case),

+## Restoring
+First upload the file to platform.sh: "rsync -avz path/to/backup-/file "$(platform ssh --pipe)":drush-backups".
-   3. Restoring: "cd drush-backups/", "gzip -d {db_name}_20220727_135638.sql.gz", "cd ../", "drush sqlc < drush-backups/{DB_NAME}_20220727_135638.sql".
+Then run "platform ssh", "cd drush-backups/", "gzip -d {db_name}_20220727_135638.sql.gz", "cd ../", "drush sqlc < drush-backups/{DB_NAME}_20220727_135638.sql".